blacklightpy/vaultofknowledge/Z2-Rough Notes 2/Maxwell's Laws of Electromagnetism.md

 The asymmetry of many terms in the magnetic field not having a counterpart for the electric field is because we do not have [[magnetic monopoles]], or magnetons.

 Also, [[displacement current]] comes from time-varying electric fields, but when it comes to the charge term, we don't have a counterpart for magnetic fields.
+Or in other words, due to interaction of electric field with materials.